 According to Bain & Company, there’s a direct correlation between Net Promoter Score and increased revenue.
 Industry leaders outgrew competitors by a factor of 2x.
 Effects are even stronger when you have a lot of competition.
 After all, when customers have a lot of options, they will naturally gravitate to the best business.

-Estimating Net Promoter Score with Online Reviews
+Estimating Net Promoter Score with online reviews

 Just a couple of decades ago, it was a lot harder to know how customers actually felt about your business.
 The logistics of actually conducting a random survey on your customer base in the days before the Internet was pretty difficult for most businesses.